-George’s only regret is that he didn’t get to Costa Rica sooner.
+George’s only regret is that he didn’t get to retire in Costa Rica sooner.

 Most everyone with whom we spoke claimed that a Gringo retired couple could live well there on $2,000 a month or less.
 Many find they can live on Social Security alone.
 A single gentleman we met said that he lives well within his $1,200 monthly check.